false-positive/ecospace/README.md

 <!-- README inspired by https://github.com/nukeop/nuclear/ -->

-A *social network* for people, passionate about the environment.
+A *social network* for people passionate about the environment.

 <!-- TODO: Add the images -->